 The Public Law Research Group (PLRG) strives to advance our understanding of the nature, issues, challenges, and insights of public law.
 As an interdisciplinary initiative with a broad conception of public law, the PLRG aims to facilitate collaboration between Western University’s public law scholars, as well as between Western’s scholars and leading thinkers from across Canada and throughout the world.

 The PLRG was first founded in 2008 as the Public Law and Legal Philosophy Research Group, Western Law’s first scholarly working group.
 Since its inception, the PLRG has facilitated research across a range of pressing areas of public law, including proportionality, constitutional interpretation, judicial review and constitutional amendment.
 At the PLRG’s hand, these themes have been explored at international symposia, which have culminated in multiple leading edited collections.
-The PLRG also supports and advances the work of emerging public law scholars through, for example, Western Law’s Public Law Showcase (2016) and leadership and participation in the Canadian Public Law Junior Scholars’ Working Group (2015 onwards).
+The PLRG also supports and advances the work of emerging public law scholars through, for example, Western Law’s Public Law Showcase (2016) and participation in the Canadian Public Law Junior Scholars’ Working Group (2015 onwards).

 Members of the PLRG are experts in their field, known for rigorous and bold scholarship, and are invited to speak and contribute nationally and globally on foundational and cutting edge questions of public law.
 Indeed, the Group’s two founding members, Grant Huscroft and Bradley Miller, have both been appointed to the bench, now holding seats on the Court of Appeal for Ontario